ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 ```
 {: codeblock}

 You can also set up the fast restore option when you create a new backup policy and plan.
 Specify `clone_policy` as a subproperty of the `plans` property.

-For more information, see the [Create a backup policy](/apidocs/vpc/latest#create-backup-policy) in the API reference.
+Billing for the fast restore feature is set at a flat rate based on instance hours.
+The feature is billed at an extra hourly rate for each zone that it is enabled in regardless of the size of the snapshot.
+Maintaining fast restore clones is considerably more costly than keeping regular snapshots.
 {: note}

 ### Creating a backup plan with cross-regional copy option with the API